 Alexander Quitropolis Veneziano was born in Corfu in Greece.
 As a youth he moved to the United States and in time enlisted in the U.S. Navy as a musician.
 He was with Captain Leary, the first U.S. Naval Governor, when he arrived on Guam in 1899.
-He remained on island and married a Chamorro girl, Ana Guerrero.
+He remained on island and married a Chamorro girl, Ana Guerrero, the daughter of Rosa Guerrero and an unknown father.
 On Guam, he was frequently called Alejandro, the Spanish version of Alexander.

 Due to declining health, he was given an honorable discharge around 1911.

 In 1916, he went to Yokohama, Japan seeking medical treatment.
 Unfortunately, he died there in September.
 His body was returned to Guam where he was buried with military honors.

 Alexander and his wife Ana had 5 children; half Chamorro, half Greek.

 Isabel, also called Isabella, was the first Miss Guam, which was held in 1916.
 She later married John Charles Poshepny, an American naval officer, in 1918.
 Later they moved to California.